 The SLAC-T1D comprises resonances from the NI and RO states, in which the RO state is the minor state (Machczynski and Babicz, 2016).
-Using differently labelled samples and a paramagnetically tailored $^1\text{H}-^{15}\text{N}$ HMQC experiment, all NI resonances of the N δ 1-H δ 1 groups of the eight coordinating histidine residues in the TNC were accounted for.
+Using differently labelled samples and a paramagnetically tailored 1H-15N HMQC experiment, all NI resonances of the Nδ1-Hδ1 groups of the eight coordinating histidine residues in the TNC were accounted for (Figure 1).
 The HMQC spectra also included the resonances that are in chemical exchange, consistent with the histidine ring motions being responsible for this phenomenon (Dasgupta et al., 2020).
-NOE cross-peaks for the RO state revealed resonances of H β protons of the coordinating histidine residues of the T3 site.
-The second shell mutation of Y108F of SLAC-T1D aided in the tentative assignment of the resonances 13 and 12 to His102 and 16 and 18 to His234 of the T2 site.
-This report shows the first sequence specific assignment of the paramagnetically shifted resonance to a coordinating histidine.
-Clearly, the 'blind spot' due to fast nuclear spin relaxation is small for the TNC in the NI state.
-Potentially, more second shell residue mutants may help to provide a sequence specific assignment for all histidine ligands, providing a set of probes to study dynamics in the active site and its possible role in the catalytic mechanism.
+NOE cross-peaks for the RO state revealed resonances

+290 of Hβ protons of the coordinating histidine residues of the T3 site (Figure 2).
+The second shell mutation of Y108F of SLAC-T1D aided in the tentative assignment of the resonances 13 and 12 to His102 and 16 and 18 to His234 of the T2 site (Figures 3 and 4).
+This report shows the first sequential assignment of the resonance to a coordinating histidine.
+More studies using second shell residue mutagenesis can help to provide a full sequence specific assignment, which is a prelude to a better understanding of the 295 motions important for the catalytic mechanism.